JohnSantosuosso/officer_arrest_tracker/README.md

 # README

 This is a simple CRUD app created as the first project in Mod 2 using Rails and ActiveRecord.
-The database is inspired by one of the greatest television shows of all time (opinion), 'The Wire'.
+The database is inspired by one of the greatest television shows of all time (opinion, obviously), 'The Wire'.

 * Ruby version: